ReDI-School/javascript/Material/Project 2 - Week 2 - Async Programming/teacher_guide.md

 # **Teacher Guide – Week 6: Async Programming**

 ## **Introduction**
 This guide helps instructors teach students the fundamentals of **asynchronous programming** using `fetch`, `Promises`, and `async/await`.
 Students will use the PokéAPI to dynamically fetch and display Pokémon data in their portfolio.
-This lesson introduces real-world API integration while reinforcing DOM manipulation skills.
+This milestone introduces real-world API integration while reinforcing DOM manipulation skills.

 ---